 The Finishing Touch

 NEW FLOOR – Good bye dust.
 Hello new programs!

 Pottery dust needs to be cleaned up using wet rags/mops.
 The concrete floors in the Art Studio and Pottery Studio were rough and difficult to clean effectively.
 In March we were able to cover the old concrete with new commercial flooring.
 This means the floors can be maintained much easier and to a much higher standard.

 With new flooring is installed, dust from working with clay is more easily controlled.
 Our sewing program can now begin.
-Under the supervision of seamstress, Shirley Barteaux, beginner sewing classes for youth and adults will soon be underway.
+Under the supervision of seamstress, Shirley Barteaux, beginner sewing classes for youth and adults are now underway.

 In addition to the sewing classes, we are planning two quilting events that will involve a weekend program.
 We will invite instructors to offer instruction in quilting, sewing, and/or fibre arts.
 The new sewing machines will be available to the public to use during open studio times (after completing an orientation), These are some of the plans for programming in addition to the regular arts, pottery, knife making, and wood working that are offered throughout the year.